Pay Per Click: What Is It?

 - Sponsored ads generate traffic to your web site for only as long as you continue to pay for them.
 Stop paying for the clicks or views and your new visitors dry up.

 - Sponsored links can give you a “quick fix”.
 And that may be just what your search engine marketing campaign needs.
-You may be able to start generating visitors in as little as 48 hours with pay per click services like Overture, Google, Ah-Ha and FindWhat, while results from SEO generally take a couple of months or more to materialize.
+You may be able to start generating visitors in as little as 48 hours with pay per click services like Overture, Google, Ah-Ha and FindWhat.
+Results from SEO generally take two or three months or more to materialize.

 While consumers find paid results acceptable for finding certain kinds of information, it fails to provide the best and most comprehensive results for many queries.
 Consumers continue to perceive sponsored results as commercial advertisements, clicking on the main search results a greater percentage of the time.
 This happens even though the sponsored results appear first.
 It’s not only the perception that these results are basically commercial advertisements, but also the fact that they are not as targeted as crawler-based results.
 Crawler-based results try to serve up the best matches to a query regardless of how much money the vendor may be willing to spend.

-This has received support from a research study published in December, 2003 by WebAdvantage.
-Their Business Users Search Engine Surveyconcluded:
+This has received support from a research study published by WebAdvantage, which concluded:

 - 85% of the audience thinks they click on sponsored links less than 40% of all their searches.